mathpn/mathpn.github.io/src/content/blog/exploratory-data-analysis-suicide.md

 ![Histogram of suicide rate](@assets/images/who_suicide/unnamed-chunk-5-1.png)

 Much less variance, but still a very broad range.
-Let’s summarise and plot some graphs to see the relationships between variables.
+Let's summarize and plot some graphs to see the relationships between variables.

 ```r